 How to Reset the Kill Switch on a Boat?

-Got yourself in a bit of a pickle with your boat’s kill switch, have you?
-No need to walk the plank just yet.
-Resetting the kill switch is simpler than finding a pirate’s buried treasure.
+Have you got yourself in a bit of a pickle with your boat’s kill switch?
+There’s no need to walk the plank just yet.
+Resetting the kill switch is more straightforward than finding a pirate’s buried treasure.

 The kill switch, or as I like to call it, the “I’d rather not sink today” button, is a safety device on your vessel.
 If your boat starts acting like a rebellious teenager and refuses to cooperate, or you’ve accidentally triggered it, you can reset the kill switch.